Italian ironclad Ancona: Battle of Lissa

 The next morning, Persano ordered the ironclad Formidabile to enter the harbor Vis and attack the Madonna battery, supported by Ancona and the rest of the 1st Division.
-Vacca found it impossible to employ his ships in the confined waters, and so he left Formidabile to handle the battery.
-With the day's attacks again having yielded no results, Persano decided to make another attempt on the 20th.
+Vacca found it impossible to employ his ships in the confined waters, and they received heavy fire from the Austrian guns.
+Ancona received particularly damaging hits, one of which nearly broke off one of her armor plates.
+She was set on fire, suffering six killed and nineteen wounded men, prompting Vacca to break off and withdraw his three ironclads, leaving Formidabile to handle the battery.
+Later that evening, Vacca took Principe di Carignano, Castelfidardo, and Anconca back to Comisa, but he did little more than probe the bay before Austrian fire prompted his withdrawal.
+With the day's attacks again having yielded no results, Persano met with his senior officers to discuss options.
+His chief of staff, d'Amico, and Vacca both suggested a withdrawal owing to the shortage of coal, but Persano ruled that out.
+He ultimately decided to make another attempt on the 20th.
 Vacca would take his three ships to patrol to the north-east of the island while the rest of the fleet would again try to land the soldiers.

-Before the Italians could begin the attack, the dispatch boat Esploratore arrived, bringing news of Tegetthoff's approach.
+Before the Italians could begin the attack, but after the fleet had begun to disperse for the landing operation, the dispatch boat Esploratore arrived, bringing news of Tegetthoff's approach.
 Persano's fleet was in disarray; Vacca's ships were three miles to the northeast from Persano's main force, and three other ironclads were further away to the west.
 Persano immediately ordered his ships to form up with Vacca's, first in line abreast formation, and then in line ahead formation.
 Ancona was the third ship in the Italian line.